Jambiani, a coastal village

-Women, children, and few elders hurry to take advantage of the hours granted by the receding water.
+Women, children, and a few elders hurry to take advantage of the hours granted by the receding water.

 They harvest the mature algae.
 Flush out of the sand soft worms that will serve as bait for fishermen and collect shells that will be eaten later.

-When the tide rises again, they go back to their homes to take care of the harvest of the day and to wait for the return of the fishermen who will take advantage of the favorable moment to climb over the reef again and return home with the catch.
+When the tide rises again, they go back to their homes to take care of the harvest of the day and to wait for the return of the fishermen who will take advantage of the favourable moment to climb over the reef again and return home with the catch.

 When low tide occurs during the night, it’s welcomed only by the still silence of the village’s sleep.
 Rarely – in the pale light of the full moon – you can see a solitary figure leaning towards the ground; perhaps a latecomer or an insomniac.